g-micah/Recollection/README.md

 A short 2D, top-down, RPG-style game built in the Unity environment using C#.

 The player must defeat a certain amount of enemies to win the game.
 There are two "caves/dungeons" to be found and the player may also upgrade their sword using silver found along the way.
+Enemies will run at the player and attack the player within a certain distance.

 The ideas for this game extended way beyond what was actually implemented.
-These included being able to dash/roll over fallen tree logs.
-Learning took most of the time spent working on this project.
+Learning C# scripting and the Unity environment took most of the time spent working on this project.

 Demo here: https://micahgarrison.com/projects/Recollection/